 Individuals who have been found eligible for Social Security Disability Insurance benefits receive Medicare coverage 24 months after eligibility.
 If the person’s income is less than 138% FPL, s/he can receive Medicaid coverage until Medicare starts.
 Then the individual’s continued eligibility for Medicaid would be based on eligibility under the disability category.

 The individual must be a citizen or eligible immigrant.
 Eligible immigrants include: refugees, persons granted asylum, lawful permanent residents.
 Refugees and persons granted asylum are eligible immediately.
 Lawful permanent residents (LPR) who entered the U.S. after 8/22/96 must be in status for five years before they are eligible.
+This five-year bar does not apply if the LPR is receiving disability-related assistance; or has credit for 40 quarters of work; or is a veteran, active-duty military, the spouse, or unremarried surviving spouse, or child of a veteran/active-duty military.

 Individuals who are determined eligible for Medicaid have a choice of enrolling in one of 3 managed care plans, Neighborhood Health Plan of RI, UnitedHealthcare, or Tufts Health Plan.

-You can apply on-line at healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
+You can apply online at healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.
 Eligibility will generally be determined by using data about income, citizenship, immigration status and other required information from other government agencies.
 Applicants may be asked to provide paper documentation if a computer data match is not possible.

 People needing help with the application process can call the HSRI Contact Center at 1-855-840-4774.
 There are also Navigators at community locations who can help with the application process.
 There are bilingual navigators and navigators also have access to a language line for translation.
 Click here to find a Navigator or call 2-1-1.

 Youth who were in foster care: Youth who were in foster care & receiving Medicaid on their 18th birthday are eligible for RIte Care until they turn 26.
 There is no income limit for these young adults.
-The application is through DCYF.

 Re-certification: Renewal of eligibility for Medical Assistance is required every 12 months.